 From mid-September–mid-October 2017 I was a resident fellow at the Study Center in Bogliasco, Italy.
 I lived in a beautiful mid-century home on the hillside overlooking the Ligurian Sea, and the music studio where I worked everyday was situated slightly further up the hill; from there, one had an unimpeded view of the sea, and the mountain to the east that jutted out from Camogli and hid the treasures of San Fruttuoso around its bend.
-I was there to compose, among other things, this new work for my good friend, clarinetist Chris Grymes.
+I was there to compose, among other things, a new work for clarinet and piano for my good friend, clarinetist Chris Grymes.

 From my very first day at Bogliasco, a phrase was running through my mind: “and everywhere the sea.”
 It comes from Allen Mandelbaumʼs translation of Virgilʼs Aeneid, a work appropriate to my environment.
 The whole passage reads: